douglasjunior/douglasjunior/README.md

 During this time, I've also been involved in creating and maintaining some open-source packages on GitHub, where I dedicate a good portion of my free time.

-Currently, I hold the position of Lead Software Development Engineer at DB1, where I lead teams on projects ranging from fintechs to specialized systems for precision agriculture.
+Currently, I hold the position of Staff Software Development Engineer at DB1, where I lead teams on projects ranging from fintechs to specialized systems for precision agriculture.

 ## React Native